 - Oklahoma Bioscience Association – Networking and BIO Trade Show

 (Marketing and Promotion, Business Development )

-Supporting the of the Oklahoma Bioscience Association to promote the growth of biosciences in Oklahoma through partnership building, education and outreach, networking, policy development and publicity.
+Supporting the mission of the Oklahoma Bioscience Association to promote the growth of biosciences in Oklahoma through partnership building, education and outreach, networking, policy development and publicity.
 Funds will be used to support promotional and education activities of the statewide Association and Oklahoma’s trade efforts in support of dozens of exhibiting companies at the annual BIO convention in Boston in 2018.
 Last year Oklahoma hosted a major networking reception for 400 targeted corporate guests.
 Oklahoma bio companies conduct hundreds of one/one meetings with clients.